Projects

 Available Tabs

-The project detail page includes five tabs accessible from the tab navigation:
+The project detail page includes seven tabs accessible from the tab navigation:

 Board View: